srsran/srsRAN_Project_docs/docs/source/tutorials/source/ntn/source/index.rst

   -- Found libZEROMQ: /usr/local/include, /usr/local/lib/libzmq.so
   ...

-Note, if you have already built and installed srsRAN Project prior to installing ZMQ and other dependencies you will have to re-build both to ensure the ZMQ drivers have been recognized correctly.
+Note, if you have already built and installed |project_name| prior to installing ZMQ and other dependencies you will have to re-build both to ensure the ZMQ drivers have been recognized correctly.

 Amarisoft UE